Skip to main content

 (4) Except for purposes of Chapters 102. and 2921. and sections 9.86 and 109.36 to 109.366 of the Revised Code, serving as appointed members of the commission does not constitute holding a public office or position of employment under the laws of this state and does not constitute grounds for removal of public officers or employees from the offices or positions of employment.

-(B) The commission shall establish an executive committee consisting of members as required in division (B)(9) of section 3750.02 of the Revised Code.
-The commission shall delegate to the executive committee the performance of such of the commission's duties and powers under Chapter 3750. of the Revised Code as are required or authorized to be so delegated under division (B)(9) of section 3750.02 of the Revised Code.
-The directors of the environmental protection agency and public safety or the directors' designees shall serve as the co-chairs of the executive committee.
+(B) The commission establishes an executive committee consisting of members in accordance with division (B)(9) of section 3750.02 of the Revised Code.
+The commission delegates to the executive committee the performance of such of the commission's duties and powers under Chapter 3750. of the Revised Code as are required or authorized to be so delegated under division (B)(9) of section 3750.02 of the Revised Code.
+The directors of the environmental protection agency and public safety or the directors' designees serve as the co-chairs of the executive committee.

-(1) The commission shall designate two co-chairpersons for each committee, one from a state agency, and one from the committee's membership who is also an appointee of the governor.
+(1) The commission designates two co-chairpersons for each committee, one from a state agency, and one from the committee's membership who is also an appointee of the governor.

 (2) Each committee may obtain input from noncommission personnel.

-(4) A committee that has met since the last regular commission meeting shall report in writing to the commission during the next regular commission meeting.
-The written reports of each committee shall contain a summary of the committee's activities, rather than verbatim statements or transcript.
+(4) A committee that has met since the last regular commission meeting reports in writing to the commission during the next regular commission meeting.
+The written reports of each committee may contain a summary of the committee's activities, rather than verbatim statements or transcript.

 (5) A committee may propose resolutions for the entire commission to consider.